Abdullah0297445/clickup_leave_marker/README.md

 5. When this webhook is called, we track the time for that specific user for the day of the leave via ClickUp API.

 ## Technologies used
-This is a cloud-native app.
+This is a Serverless app.
 We used following tools and techniques to achieve our goal/solution mentioned above.

-1. Integration with ClickUp APIs.
+1. Integration with ClickUp & AllHours APIs.
 2. Used FastAPI framework for blazing fast speed since it uses [ASGI](https://asgi.readthedocs.io/en/latest/specs/main.html).
-3. Used ```ASYNC``` python to fasten I/O bound tasks.
+3. Used ```ASYNC``` python to improve performance of I/O bound tasks.
 4. Used docker for packaging the app and for consistent DX (Developer experience).
 5. Use AWS Lambda to deploy the app, due to its scalability and cost-effectiveness.
 6. Used AWS API Gateway as a proxy to handle the routing and security.